The Queen of the Americas

 Began as Juan Diego walked to Mass,

-And heard some piping noises in the pass.
+And heard some music piping from the pass.

 Now, let me take you by the hand, my friend,